 Personalisation plays a large role in results.
 AI algorithms can track click rates, user behaviour, location, previous searches and the syntax of your question.

-Ranking factors vary greatly between queries - but there are still things your company can do to achieve better rankings.
+Although ranking factors vary greatly between queries, there are still things your company can do to achieve better rankings.

 Some best practices for AI-powered voice search include; answering specific questions, targeting long-tail keywords, using clear formatting and adopting a mobile-first strategy.